Get started by searching below:

 The average nursing home neglect payout in the United States is about $400,000, according to one study published in the journal Health Affairs.
 However, you may receive more or less than this amount since every case is unique.

-Our legal partners have recovered over $304 million in nursing home settlements and verdicts nationwide.
+So far, our legal partners have recovered over $327 million in nursing home negligence settlements and verdicts nationwide.

 Average Nursing Home Wrongful Death Settlements